BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-data-quality.md

 ### Help users to
 # Assess dataset quality

-> Enable users to make informed decisions about the quality and relevancy of a dataset.
+> Enable users to make informed decisions about the quality and relevance of a dataset.
 Information such as, when a dataset was produced, last updated, frequency of updates and related metadata should be presented clearly to help with this assessment.

 !> Find more details in the [The Government Data Quality Framework](https://www.gov.uk/government/publications/the-government-data-quality-framework/the-government-data-quality-framework)